 - The government data on migration within the country is not comprehensive and, in many cases, old.
 This hampers the delivery of services for migrants.

 - Migrants often lack proper personal identification in the destination states.
 This hinders their accessibility to social security measures like healthcare.

 - Migrant workers comprise nearly 60% of occupationally vulnerable workers outside agriculture.

 - Low wages, high risk jobs, non-payment of salary, long working hours and the fear of being replaced are the main constituents of vulnerability for migrants in the informal labour market.

 - Exclusion from social security benefits:

-- Almost all states are apathetic to the needs of migrants, which stops the latter from accessing welfare entitlements.
+- States are apathetic to the needs of migrants, which stops the latter from accessing welfare entitlements.